New Jersey

 August 2018

 In addition, bettors can access a few other not-so-traditional wagering platforms in NJ, such as Mojo and Sporttrade, which are available here.
-However, these platforms are sports betting exchanges, which allow their customers to trade sports bets in a stock-like fashion.
+However, these platforms are sports betting exchanges that allow their customers to trade sports bets in a stock-like manner.

 Recently Closed Online Sportsbooks